 However, the NSA did not just stop surveilling these emails voluntarily.
 Through the bulk collection program, the NSA was also “inadvertently” gathering messages sent and received domestically that are often bundled together with other messages by internet companies.
 Such illegal collection caught the attention of the Foreign Intelligence Surveillance Court (FISC), which ordered the agency to undertake a broad review of the program.

-These new developments have special relevance as the Section 702 of the Foreign Intelligence Surveillance Act (FISA), which sanctions NSA programs such as PRISM and Upstream, is up for reauthorization this year.
+These new developments have special relevance as the Section 702 of the Foreign Intelligence Surveillance Act (FISA), which sanctions NSA programs such as PRISM and Upstream, up for reauthorization this year.
 This is once again putting mass surveillance back at top of the political issues list.

 Under Section 702 authority, intelligence agencies can compel Internet service providers and telephone companies to assist in collecting information from targeted individuals.
 The NSA also cooperates with large tech companies such as Apple, Facebook, Google and Microsoft to intercept and store all messaging data going to or from foreign targets.
 Warrants aren’t required — even if data of U.S. citizens is involved in the targeted communications.
 However, the Section 702 forbids collecting information from targets inside the U.S.